open-rpa/openflow/readme.md

 For now only Linux (tested on ubuntu 18LTS) and windows is supported Install NodeJS version 10 (google how to do that, if in doubt, hint, use nvm if you got the wrong version installed)

-To install and run OpenFlow, install the openiap package on window, run from a command prompt with admin rights `npm i openiap -g`
+On window, run from a command prompt with admin rights

+On windows this will require build tools to be present, install using

+`npm install --global windows-build-tools`

+On linux this will require build tools to be present.
+On ubuntu you can install using

+`sudo apt-get install gcc g++ make`

+Then to install and run OpenFlow, install the openiap package

+`npm i openiap -g`

 On Linux run with sudo